Finding Out How Your Child is Doing at Camp

 Phone Call, Fax and E-mail Policy

 It can be very disruptive for a child who is working hard to make the adjustment to camp and developing new independence skills to hear a parent’s voice.
 All the hard work of separating at the camp bus is undone; the child feels renewed separation anxiety and vulnerability.
 A child who is prone to homesickness can be terribly “undone” by hearing a beloved voice.
-We find frequent (upbeat) letters to be a less provocative way of reminding your camper how much you love him/her.
+We find frequent (upbeat) letters to be a less provocative way of reminding your camper how much you love them.

 We (and you!) struggle with slow mail service to/ from camp.
 We use Bunk Notes/Replies to replace or complement postal mail for families that wish to subscribe to that service.